meniossin/XE_Java_Coding_Challenge/README.md

 # XE_Java_Coding_Challenge
 A small restful service developed in Spring boot that counts words from classified texts.

-This small restful service was developed with Intellij Ultimate edition 2019.1 and Java Spring Boot.
+This service was developed with Intellij Ultimate edition 2019.1 and Java Spring Boot.
+The Open source Java HTML parser Jsoup was used in order to strip the HTML tags when sending classified data edited with HTML.

 The service is deployed and hosted on Heroku >  https://xe-coding-challenge.herokuapp.com/